aachen2c/aachen2c/README.md

 - Email: allenchenmds@gmail.com

 ## ⚡ Fun fact
-I understand Russian and French, so if you prefer either one of those languages, feel free to use them !
+I understand Russian and French, so if you'd prefer to speak either one of those languages, feel free to use them with me !

 <!---
 aachen2c/aachen2c is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.